 Annnnd: exhale.
 It’s done.
 You’re married.
-Believe us, the day after the wedding feels damn good.
-All that hard work, planning and anticipation came together for one day of (hopefully) joy, laughter and memories.
+Believe us, the day after feels SO DAMN GOOD.
+All that hard work, planning and anticipation came together for one day of joy, laughter, and memories, and hopefully, it was the absolute best.

 Why you should organise a get-together the day after your wedding